I have been looking through some older photos. I started pulling all our pictures of our daughter for a project we are working on.

-“ƒ/8 and be there,” was Alfred Eisenstaedt’s response to the question on how to be a successful photographer.
+“ƒ/8 and be there,” Alfred Eisenstaedt responded to the question on how to be a successful photographer.

-However the earliest record of the quote “ƒ/8 and be there” is attributed to Weegee who was a famous street photographer during the 1930’s, 40’s and beyond.
+However, the earliest record of the quote “ƒ/8 and be there” is attributed to Weegee, a famous street photographer during the 1930s, ’40s, and beyond.
 It represents a philosophy to keep technical decisions simple and be where your vision takes you.
-The quote has been the mantra of photojournalists, travel photographers and even nature photographers.
+The quote has been the mantra of photojournalists, travel photographers, and even nature photographers.

-I say to be careful not to treat your interviews as just got microphone and recorder levels set and just hit record and I am done.
+I say to be careful not to treat your interviews as having microphone and recorder levels set and just hit record, and I am done.

 Don’t Make Your Camera a Box Camera

-Once you subscribe to shooting all your photos like the Group ƒ/64 or those doing BOKEH photography you have in essence taken that very expensive camera and turned it into a box camera.
+Once you subscribe to shooting all your photos like the Group ƒ/64 or those doing BOKEH photography, you have essentially taken that costly camera and turned it into a box camera.

 Exercise for you to do

 Take your camera and just one lens.
-Find a scene and then shoot the scene at every aperture you can on your camera.
-Now as you get to a wide open aperture you know that your depth-of-field becomes very shallow, so remember to change your focus so that the focal point is on something in the scene that creates interest.
-We call this technique selective focus.
+Find a scene, and then shoot the stage at every aperture you can on your camera.
+Now, as you get to a wide open gap, you know that your depth-of-field becomes very shallow, so remember to change your focus so that the focal point is on something in the scene that creates interest.
+We call this selective technique focus.

-Now just spend time doing this for several different situations.
-It might be able to do it with scenics rather than people at first, but then move on to people.
-What is really fun to do is to shoot where there are many people.
+Now spend time doing this for several different situations.
+It might be able to do it with scenic rather than people at first but then move on to people.
+What is fun to do is to shoot where there are many people.
 A good example would be in a coffee shop.

-When you master this technique you will discover you will be able to say something totally different about each situation.
-This will be the difference of you writing a very short sentence to creating a novel with just one frame.
+When you master this technique, you discover you can say something different about each situation.
+This will be the difference between writing a concise sentence and creating a novel with just one frame.

 Will you take up the challenge?